Guide to Iowa Solar Incentives & Tax Credits in 2025

 How to apply: There is no formal application

-Iowa is one of many states where homeowners are exempt from paying a sales tax when they purchase a solar energy system.
+Iowa is one of the many states where homeowners are exempt from paying sales tax when they purchase a solar energy system.
 The sales tax in Iowa is currently 6%.

-If the average solar panel system in Iowa costs $26,100, the tax would tack on over $1,500 more!
-Thankfully, Iowa homeowners don’t have to worry about this added cost.
+Iowa's average solar panel system costs $22,000, meaning sales tax would add about $1,320!
+Thankfully, Iowa homeowners don't have to worry about this added cost.

 Quick Facts:

-Iowa has a solid net metering policy and was actually one of the earlier states to adopt it.
-Customers of investor-owned utilities, MidAmerican Energy and Alliant Energy, can sell any excess energy their solar panels produce at the full retail rate.
+Iowa has a solid net metering policy.
+Customers of investor-owned utilities, MidAmerican Energy and Alliant Energy, can sell excess energy their panels produce back to the grid at the full retail rate.

-The main policy difference between the two utilities is that net metering credits for MidAmerican customers expire if they are not used, but unused credits for Alliant Energy customers are banked each month and can be cashed out annually.
+One main difference in policy between the two utilities is that net metering credits for MidAmerican customers expire if they are not used, but Alliant Energy customers can bank unused credits and cash out annually.

-It’s important to note that the net metering policy in Iowa does not apply to any municipal or cooperative utility companies.
+Iowa’s net metering policy does not apply to those serviced by municipal or cooperative utility companies.
 These companies can still offer net metering to customers but aren’t mandated to do so.

 Iowa installation costs

-The average solar panel installation in Iowa will cost about $2.53 per watt, which is a pretty great price when compared to the current national average solar panel cost of $3.00 per watt.
-Based on the average 8.7 kilowatt (kW) system size in Iowa, you can expect to pay an upfront cost of $22,011.
+The average solar panel installation in Iowa will cost about $2.53 per watt, which is a pretty great price when compared to the current national average installation cost of $3.00 per watt.
+Based on the average 8.7 kilowatt (kW) system size in Iowa, you can expect to pay an upfront cost of $22.011.

 After applying the solar investment tax credit, the total cost will be $15,407, not including the savings customers see from net metering.